sierratjv/Batstone_Lab_UNIX_Tutorial/loops.md

 ACCGCTACATCTCCATCTTCTACATCGTTCCTCCAACTCCTTATCAGATCG
 I am done everything in the file
 ```
-## Example 3: Extract any sequences (using the sequences file from example 2)
+## Example 3: Extract any sequences (using the sequence file from example 2)
 Try this script:
 ```
 #!/bin/bash